TheNho/HPC-Shrimp-Counter/BasicDemo/ReadMe.txt

 Hao Phuong Corporation
-Shrimp Counting Project
+Shrimps Counting Project
-Code by The Nho, 2022
+Coded by The Nho, 2022
 R&D Team
 Main implemetation code is in file BasicDemoDlg.cpp This project is interfaced with HikRobot Camera MV-CA003-21UC